rkh/github-moderator/README.md

-Allows someone who is not an owner to add and remove users from a Github team.
+Allows someone who is not an owner to add users to a Github team.
+Super simple!